BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 * link to the GitHub ticket you just created:
 * Product Owner's IDIR name:
 * Product Owner's Business Email Address:
+* Are you new to Single Sign-On (Keycloak)?
+If so, we will setup a meeting with you and your team for an onboarding meeting.

 Please note that we will only start processing your request when the email has been received.